Whether it’s an hour spent judging award entries or a position on a chapter committee, volunteering with IABC St. Louis offers many rewards:

 - Judge awards competitions.
 Volunteers review contest entries (whether for IABC or other organizations) and evaluate their success.
 These opportunities typically begin in late fall and run until late spring, but can occur throughout the year.

-- Write an article for the chapter e-newsletter or other electronic/print communications.
+- Write an article for the chapter e-newsletter, blog or other electronic/print communications.

 - Publicize a special educational program or meeting.